Chihebkebbas/Chihebkebbas/README.md

 ## 🚀 About Me

 I'm a second-year Computer Science student at **CERI Avignon, France**.
-Passionate about **Web & Mobile App Development** and **UI/UX Enthusiast**,  I enjoy creating intuitive and visually appealing user experiences.
+Passionate about **Web & Mobile App Development**  as well as **UI/UX Design**,  I enjoy creating intuitive and visually appealing user experiences.

 📍 Based in **Avignon, France**